-1. All tanks are diked and are carbon steel.
+^a All tanks are diked and are carbon steel.

-2. Total capacity is container capacity multiplied by the number of containers.

-3. Tanks noted as "empty" have been drained, but may contain a residual amount of substance stored.

-4. This tank is double-wall with interstitial leak detection.

-5. Planned to be permanently closed in FY 2020

-6. Lube oil tanks were installed in 1952 but have been drained and removed from service.

-7. All drain tanks are diked with level alarms.
-All supply tanks are diked by the building.

-8. C-310-A lube oil tank was drained; flowable fill was added to tank and piping trench.

-9. C-538 will be subject to this SPCC upon operational status.
-Prior to operation, this switchyard will be managed under a separate TVA SPCC.

-10. Outfall 011 only receives flow during bypass conditions.
+^a All tanks are diked and are carbon steel. ^b Total capacity is container capacity multiplied by the number of containers. ^c Tanks noted as "empty" have been drained, but may contain a residual amount of substance stored. ^d Lube oil tanks were installed in 1952 but have been drained and removed from service. ^e All drain tanks are diked with level alarms.
+All supply tanks are diked by the building. ^f This tank is double-wall with interstitial leak detection. ^g This tank/equipment drains to multiple outfalls.
+Total capacities denoted with an asterisk () should not be summed to avoid duplication of values. ^b C-310-A lube oil tank was drained; flowable fill was added to tank and piping trench. i Outfall 011 only receives flow during bypass conditions.

+SPCC ID No. Outfall No. Project/Planned Duration Location Container Type No. of Containers Capacity per Container (gal) Total Capacity (gal) Substance Stored Secondary Containment Type Secondary Containment Capacity (gal) Secondary Containment Confirmed By/Date Anticipated Maximum Flow Rate (gal/hr) Direction and Destination of Flow (Outfall), if applicable Т-